Encyclopedic knowledge

 Hildegard von Bingen, who is frequently used as an example of a "walking encyclopedia".

 To have encyclopedic knowledge is to have "vast and complete" knowledge about a large number of diverse subjects.
-A person having such knowledge might, sometimes humorously be referred as "a human encyclopedia" or "a walking encyclopedia".
+A person having such knowledge might, sometimes humorously be referred to as "a human encyclopedia" or "a walking encyclopedia".

 The concept of encyclopedic knowledge was once attributed to exceptionally well-read or knowledgeable persons such as Plato, Aristotle, Hildegard von Bingen, Leonardo da Vinci, Immanuel Kant, or G. W. F. Hegel.
 Tom Rockmore described Hegel, for example, as a polymath and "a modern Aristotle, perhaps the last person to know everything of value that was known during his lifetime."
 Such persons are generally described as such based on their deep cognitive grasp of multiple and diverse fields of inquiry—an intellectually exceptional subset of philosophers who might also be differentiated from the multi-talented, the genius, or the "Renaissance man."